exercism/cpp/concepts/headers/about.md

 The `size` parameter's default of the constructor is therefore handled in the header and not in the implementation.
 The definitions in the source file are prefixed with the namespace `robots` and the class type `Flower`.

-Another option is a _header only_ library, that does not have a `.cpp` file at all:
+Another layout option is a _header only_ library, that does not have a `.cpp` file at all:

 ```cpp
 // A file named robot_flower.h